What is brake fluid?

 In general, the lower the number, the lower the fluid’s boiling point.
 In normal operation, brake fluid is a liquid and can’t be compressed, so the brake pads and shoes can be properly applied.

-However, under hard driving, for example after a few laps around a race track or when descending a long, steep hill, the high temperatures created by the friction of pad on disc can cause the brake fluid to boil and it starts turning into a gas.
+However, under hard driving, for example after a few laps around a race track or when descending a long, steep hill, the high temperatures created by the friction of the pad on the rotor can cause the brake fluid to boil and it starts turning into a gas.

-This means it’s compressible and the brake pedal begins to feel spongy - the braking efficiency is reduced and can fail altogether.
+This means it becomes compressible, which makes the brake pedal feel spongy, and reduces braking efficiency.
 This reverses once the brake fluid cools.

 Glycol-based brake fluid has two disadvantages: it is hygroscopic (attracts water) and needs to be changed every couple of years because braking efficiency will be reduced when it absorbs water.